 The actual preparation for this already started more than a year ago.
 We are in a mixed environment of several Windows varieties, Linux servers and a couple of Macs.
 It's a fairly small network, but complex enough to easily make mistakes or forget something.

-/etc/hosts file on every machine to get it to work.
+/etc/hosts file on every machine to get it

 Another thing which Kerberos really does not like is ip-addresses behind a NAT router, be they private ip-addresses or not.
 We got the actual authentication to work properly across routers, but the password changing only works from machines on the same subnet as the Kerberos server itself.
 Perhaps I should replicate a slave on each subnet and do password changes against them?
 (Not sure if that is possible though)

 On the client side, I work on OSX myself so that was the first place to convert.
 Support for Kerberos is built into OSX, although the ticket manager is sort of hidden.

 The way Kerberos works is sort of like an attraction park.
 You pay for the entrance ticket by entering your username/password; shown in the upper part of the window above and you get free tickets to all the attractions in the park; shown in the lower part of the picture.
 In this case there is the Ticket Granting Ticket (the person who hands out tickets if you will), a ticket for the 'http' service on hawking.hsdev.com (an iCal server in fact), the 'imap' service on hawking and a host service (ssh) on plato.
 While doing all this, traffic is encrypted and your password never travels over the network, so that gives most system administrators a good feeling.
 The traffic of the service itself is not affected by Kerberos, it just does the authentication, nothing more.

 When opening a service like imap, http or whatever has been registered with the Kerberos Realm, there's no need to enter a password again, after the initial ticket has been granted within the realm.
 Even in a small network, this can save a big amount of time.